mmomtchev/Urban-Tech-Guerilla/README.md

 Living the Jason Bourne lifestyle is usually much exciting than in the movies.
 You will be spending large amounts of time on the lookout for many basic necessities that average people take for granted.
 A place to spend the night, food, water, electricity - nothing will come to you without some effort.

+I will try to give you as many tips as possible, but you should know that there are many tricks that I won't be able to share before the conclusion of my own affair since these risk compromising my own safety.

+#### Living in a van

+These days a delivery van is the ideal choice for anyone leading a clandestine life.
+A second-hand delivery van is not that expensive and can easily be accommodated with a bed, a small gas appliance for cooking, solar panels, diesel heating for the winter and a small fridge.
+A shower and a chemical toilet are somewhat more complicated, but are very nice additions too.
+These will allow you to live almost completely off the grid while substantially lowering your food costs - compared to someone who has to buy ready-to-eat meals.

+Once you have been living in a van yourself, you will learn to immediately spot one when it is parked on your street.
+However most people will never tell the difference.
+And a carefully built so-called *stealth* van will certainly pass under the radar even for the police.

+#### Food

+In the developed world, it is generally considered that the cheapest healthy good meal costs about $1 (or 1€) and the minimum amount of money that you need for your daily survival would be about $5 (or 5€).
+Below this amount, you will have to resort to scavenging.
+However you should not forget that the only way to go that low is to have an access to a fridge and a cooking stove.

 #### Keeping your physical location secret and using the Internet

-There are two main ways to access the Internet anonymously:
+There are two main legal ways to access the Internet anonymously:
- - dedicated data-only burner SIM cards that can be bought with crypto currencies
+ - dedicated data-only burner eSIM cards that can be bought with crypto currencies
  - wardriving and using public Wi-Fi hotspots

 SIM cards offer the best mobility, but you should know that many EU countries severely restrict burner SIM cards - including France where this guide is currently being written.
-These are still available, but the cost is usually higher since you will have to be in roaming mode.
+In most EU countries the law says that the mobile operator cannot sell you an anonymous SIM card, but there is nothing preventing you from buying one.
+This means that those are still available, but the cost is usually higher since you will have to be in roaming mode.

 Wardriving for public Wi-Fi hotspots should work very well in every large metropolitan area.
 These days there are so many of them that usually you will be looking for a good parking place first, and then for a Wi-Fi hotspot.

+Wardriving tends to be the safer choice.
+In most countries there are only a handful of mobile operators and these will be a very good central location for identifying you.
+Wardriving on the other side gives you access to very large number of completely independent networks that cannot be monitored from a central location.

+In the addendum, you will find a tutorial for installing a dedicated Linux Tor router with a firewall using a virtual machine (the current version supports only macOS since this is what I am using, but this is possible on all OS).
+This router works for both eSIM cards and public Wi-Fi APs.

+##### Wardriving for Internet access

 I will be writing a separate tutorial for the wardriving setup itself.